 Sierra Leone employment compliance laws do not include any specific information about onboarding employees.
 However, you should take steps to make the onboarding experience comfortable and fast for everyone involved.
 Plan your new employee’s schedule out for their first week, and make sure you include any training that could help them on the job.
 You should also review the employment contract with your new employee on their first day to make sure all the terms and conditions are acceptable to both parties.

-Benefits of Choosing Sierra Leone Hiring Outsourcing
+Benefits of Hiring Outsourcing in Sierra Leone

 If you’re not sure how to hire employees in Sierra Leone and want to outsource, you have two options.
 You can work with either a local recruitment agency or a global PEO.
 While a recruitment agency can help you find the right employees, they cannot handle compliance, and you’ll still be responsible for Sierra Leone employment compliance laws.